Axel-ex/ESP32-Desktop-Monitor/README.md

 ```shell
 cargo generate esp-rs/esp-idf-template cargo
 ```
 This command will prompt you for some informations regarding the architecture of the ESP32 you are using and will set project configuration accordingly (toolchain, dependencies...).
+You can now copy the sources and the cargo.toml in your own directory.
+If you are using the same hardware as me, ignore the previous step and simply clone this repository.
 If everything is configurated like it should, connect your board to the serial port and simply run:

 ```shell
 cargo run